PEERINGTestbed/peeringmon_exporter/README.md

 prom exporter to get prefix visibility status from ripe ris via the ripestat api

+Currently built for internal use at PEERING and not recommended for use externally, however the code should be pretty understandable.

+Issues / PRs welcome.

 `./peeringmon_exporter -port 2112 -appid orgname_prefix_exporter`

 [RIPEStat API Docs](https://stat.ripe.net/docs/02.data-api/)